silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 For example, take a look at the images on the right.
 What differences do you see?
-Really there is no difference as far as we humans are concerned, but a computer would see the two as completely different - I subtly altered every single pixel of the original image.
+Really there is no difference as far as we humans are concerned, but a computer would see the two as completely different&mdash;I subtly altered every single pixel of the original image.

 If our eyes are not sensitive enough to distinguish between two very similar digital colors as in this case, why bother storing them as different colors at all?
 In other words, why not removing subtle information that we can't see by replacing similar colors with just one color?
-Compressing in this way - by removing unimportant information - is called "lossy" compression and it usually offers even greater savings of data size than the previous "lossless" compression.
+Compressing in this way&mdash;by removing unimportant information&mdash;is called "lossy" compression and it usually offers even greater savings of data size than the previous "lossless" compression.
 JPEG (or JPG) is a common lossy image compression format.